jsmmth/MorphModalKit/README.md

 ## Navigation

 ### Pushing
-Pushing to the modalVC allows you to create a classing navigation stack.
+Pushing to the modalVC allows you to create a navigation stack.
 The previous card stays visible behind the new one.

 ```swift